WA state trooper shot in Walla Walla, airlifted to Harborview

-A Washington State Patrol trooper was seriously injured when he was shot while on duty in Walla Walla Thursday evening, then drove himself to the hospital before being airlifted to Harborview Medical Center in Seattle, according to the State Patrol.
+A Washington State Patrol trooper shot in the face while on duty in Walla Walla Thursday evening then drove himself to the hospital before being airlifted to Harborview Medical Center in Seattle, according to the State Patrol.

-Trooper Dean Atkinson, a five-year veteran of the force, is in the intensive care unit on Friday, according to a Harborview spokesperson.
+Trooper Dean Atkinson, a five-year veteran of the force, is in the intensive care unit, a Harborview spokesperson said Friday morning.

-“This evening we were once again reminded of how dangerous the profession of law enforcement can be,” said WSP Chief John R. Batiste in a statement.
+“This evening we were once again reminded of how dangerous the profession of law enforcement can be,” WSP Chief John R. Batiste said Thursday in a statement.
 “We were also reminded of how strong and resolute our people can be when Trooper Dean Atkinson though seriously injured found the strength to drive himself to the hospital.”

 According to the Patrol, the shooting was around 5:20 p.m. on West Poplar Street near Avery in Walla Walla.
 The suspect first rammed Atkinson’s car then shot the trooper, WSP said.